-- 1. A Chamber, following consultation with the Registrar, may appoint a legal representative of victims where the interests of justice so require. - 2.
-The Chamber may appoint counsel from the Office of Public Counsel for victims.
+- A Chamber, following consultation with the Registrar and, when appropriate, after hearing from the victim or victims concerned, may appoint a legal representative of victims where the interests of justice so require.
+The Chamber may appoint counsel from the Office of Public Counsel for victims as defined in regulation 81, subregulation 3. - 2.
+The Registrar shall consult any prospective appointee prior to his or her appointment.